Bryan Woo

 SP SEA

-Woo (elbow) has begun a throwing program, Shannon Drayer of Seattle Sports 710 AM reports.
+Woo will not start Tuesday's game versus the White Sox, Shannon Drayer of Seattle Sports 710 AM reports.

 EDGE Analysis